 During this time, there also has been a targeted effort to invest in scientific studies, projects and programs that will help to advance our understanding on the actions necessary to improve conditions for salmon in the Sacramento River Basin.
-This has been a collaborative effort, involving partnerships with state and federal agencies, water management entities and conservation organizations to fund and efforts have aided in the development of the various flow agreements, habitat enhancement, fish passage, and fish food production that have been implemented in the Sacramento River Basin and new work will further assist and refine these efforts (Appendix F).
+This has been a collaborative effort, involving partnerships with state and federal agencies, water management entities and conservation organizations to fund and conduct the scientific work.
+The scientific efforts have aided in the development of the various flow agreements, habitat enhancement, fish passage, and fish food production that have been implemented in the Sacramento River Basin and new work will further assist and refine these efforts (Appendix F).